paltalabs/instance-persistent-dos-soroban/README.md

 # instance-persistent-dos-soroban
-A Repo to replicate a DoS situation when using instance or persistent storage wih Vectors or Mappings in Soroban
+A Repo to replicate a DoS situation when using instance or persistent storage wih Vectors or Mappings in Soroban.
+We will see DoS results as well as the costs of both writing and reading the contract.

 In this repo we will have 4 ways of writing a similar smart contract.
 From an external point of view, these smart contracts might be the same.
 Indeed, we wrote the exact same test for all of them!